dyn4j/dyn4j.github.io/_posts/2021-04-30-wordpress-to-github-pages.md

 > Refer to the GitHub Page documentation to understand what things are not supported.
 For example, not all Jekyll plugins are supported.

 ## Build the Skeleton
 My first goal was to build the basic skeleton of the site and the landing page.
-I wanted to choose an existing template, but they all seemed OK - nothing really wrong with them, just not what I wanted so I decided to download a few example jekyll themes ([no-style-please](http://jekyllthemes.org/themes/no-style-please/) and [creative theme](http://jekyllthemes.org/themes/creative-theme/)) as references.
+I wanted to choose an existing template, but they all seemed OK - nothing really wrong with them, just not what I wanted so I decided to download a few example jekyll themes: ([no-style-please](http://jekyllthemes.org/themes/no-style-please/) and [creative theme](http://jekyllthemes.org/themes/creative-theme/)) as references.
 I also decided on [Bootstrap 5](https://getbootstrap.com/docs/5.0/getting-started/introduction/) for the basic UI components and then set after it.

 {% include figure.html name="bootstrap.png" caption="Bootstrap 5" credit="https://getbootstrap.com/" %}

 This stage quickly devolved into fixing all the things I didn't like about the old site and feverishly testing on all different screen sizes.
 I spent a lot of time here.
 I cleaned up verbiage, images, links, pretty much everything.
 I'm happy I spent the time there, but it was a huge time suck.

 For the animation I used [AOS](https://michalsnik.github.io/aos/) since it had the capability to wait for the user to scroll before animating.
 I also included the [MathJax](http://docs.mathjax.org/en/latest/index.html) library since I have a few blog posts that are math heavy.
-Finally,

 So at this point I had the landing page done and a decent pattern to follow for the rest of the site.

 ## Build the Blog
 The next step was to get the blog portion of the site going.
 For that I referenced the no-style-please theme to understand how to display them, where to put the posts, and so on.
-I made it my own and modeled it after the existing site with a [tag cloud](https://superdevresources.com/tag-cloud-jekyll/), [grouped by year](https://stackoverflow.com/questions/24191711/archive-jekyll-posts-by-year), and [category links](https://gist.github.com/Phlow/a0e3fa686eb259fe7f76).
+I made it my own and modeled it after the existing site with a [tag cloud](https://superdevresources.com/tag-cloud-jekyll/), [grouped by year](https://stackoverflow.com/questions/24191711/archive-jekyll-posts-by-year), and [category links](https://gist.github.com/Phlow/a0e3fa686eb259fe7f76) sections.
 There are some limitations here that I didn't really like, but it was a small price to pay.
-For example, to create a link to a specific tag or category - not possible - instead you can create a page with all your posts grouped by tag/category and link to that page with an anchor to the correct location on the page.
+For example, to create a link to a specific tag or category - not possible - instead you can create a page with _all_ your posts grouped by tag/category and link to that page with an anchor to the correct location on the page.
 Not huge deal - no one reads these anyway do they?
-The other thing that wasn't straight forward was the [paging](https://jekyllrb.com/docs/pagination/) for the main blog landing page - I didn't want a hundred blog posts to all be on the same page that the user lands on, but instead the last 10 or something.
+The other thing that wasn't straight forward was the [paging](https://jekyllrb.com/docs/pagination/) for the main blog landing page - I didn't want a hundred blog posts to all be on the same page that the user lands on.

 I built it out while using the same posts from the no-style-please theme first to get all the includes and layouts the way I wanted them.